Soldano SLO Pedal - Like the real thing?

 Besides, what defines a "pro" piece of gear?
 If it's that "regular gigging musicians use it" I'd be willing to bet the average price point is a lot lower than the average RTer kit cost. :ROFLMAO:

 Some pedals are just designed to be run into the FX loop rather than into a clean channel.
-Like, I'm sure there is some pedals that fall into a gray area (like the Metal Zone), but a pedal meant to run into an FX is normally way brighter (which I'm sure is oversimplifying what it's actually doing electronically) to the point where you can't really get them to work into a clean channel no matter how much you tweak.
+Like, I'm sure there is some pedals that fall into a gray area (like the Metal Zone), but a pedal meant to run into an FX is normally way brighter (which I'm sure is oversimplifying what it's actually doing electronically with the impedance and the output level) to the point where you can't really get them to work into a clean channel no matter how much you tweak.
 Likewise with the pedals designed to be run in front of an amp, just the other way around.

 But honestly, you're right.
 I think it's just me just wanting to move away from anything that reminds me having to use a DS-1 into whatever shitty amp I started with, LOL.